bookalope/Bookalope/API.md

 <a name="delete-scratchpad"></a>`DELETE https://bookflow.bookalope.net/api/bookflows/{id}/scratchpad`

-Delete and clear the content of a bookflow's scratchpad.
+Delete and clear the content of a bookflow’s scratchpad.
 Note that Bookalope executes this function with every `step` transition of a bookflow.

 **Parameters**: n/a
 **Return**: n/a